hppr-dev/vuex-bind-plugin/README.md

 A vuex plugin that provides a link between outside data and your state.
 In this context, outside data means any data that is not initially available to the application.
-For example, outside data could be API endpoints, browser storage or a WebAssembly binary.
+For example, outside data could be API endpoints, browser storage* or a WebAssembly binary*.

+*Future version

 > Update your state, let me take care of the rest.
 >      - vuex-bind-plugin

 # Overview